Aliases for ELL3 Gene

 GeneCards Summary for ELL3 Gene

-ELL3 (Elongation Factor RNA Polymerase II-Like 3) is a Protein Coding gene.
-GO annotations related to this gene include enhancer binding.
+ELL3 (Elongation Factor For RNA Polymerase II 3) is a Protein Coding gene.
+Among its related pathways are Gene Expression and HIV Transcription Elongation.
+Gene Ontology (GO) annotations related to this gene include enhancer binding.
 An important paralog of this gene is ELL.

 Enhancer-binding elongation factor that specifically binds enhancers in embryonic stem cells (ES cells), marks them, and is required for their future activation during stem cell specification.
 Does not only bind to enhancer regions of active genes, but also marks the enhancers that are in a poised or inactive state in ES cells and is required for establishing proper RNA polymerase II occupancy at developmentally regulated genes in a cohesin-dependent manner.
 Probably required for priming developmentally regulated genes for later recruitment of the super elongation complex (SEC), for transcriptional activation during differentiation.
 Required for recruitment of P-TEFb within SEC during differentiation.
 Probably preloaded on germ cell chromatin, suggesting that it may prime gene activation by marking enhancers as early as in the germ cells.
 Promoting epithelial-mesenchymal transition (EMT) (By similarity).
 Elongation factor component of the super elongation complex (SEC), a complex required to increase the catalytic rate of RNA polymerase II transcription by suppressing transient pausing by the polymerase at multiple sites along the DNA.
 Component of the little elongation complex (LEC), a complex required to regulate small nuclear RNA (snRNA) gene transcription by RNA polymerase II and III (PubMed:22195968).